willrmull/eds-214-water-quality/peer-assessment.md

 ## [Meets spec] *The student has provided attentive, constructive feedback in a peer review*

-## [Not yet] *The student has contributed to a peer’s repo by opening an issue and creating a pull request*
+## [Meets spec] *The student has contributed to a peer’s repo by opening an issue and creating a pull request*

 ## [Not yet] The repo has at least three closed GitHub issues